PatzEdi/Stockstir/README.md

 - Very easy to use.
 - In case you accidentally put the wrong ticker/stock symbol as a parameter, an exception will occur and warns of the incorrect input.
 - Fast and efficient, no time to waste.
 Stockstir will save you time.
 - In terms of code...
 Comments are included to guide you through what the script does.
-The code is split into two classes: The Tools class and the gatherInfo class.
-The only ones you really need are under the Tools class, as the Tools class combines what is in the gatherInfo class to make a complete set of tools.
+The code is split into four classes: The Tools, Providers, API and the gatherInfo classes.
+The only ones you really need are under the Tools, Providers, and API classes, as those classes (especially Tools) combine what is in the gatherInfo class to make a complete set of tools.
 ____________________________________________________________________________
 ## **Why?**
 - Gathering stock data is definitely something that can be useful to many in their Python scripts.